spsquared/SPARK_Future-Engineers_2022/ASSEMBLY.md

 *This part of the instructions assumes that you have a dupont connector crimping set*

-Crimp connectors for servo power and PWM.
-Use 10cm lengths of 20-24 gauge wire.
-The servo connector should have a 3-pin male connector with 3 1-pin female connectors.
-The ESC connector has one male connector in a 3-pin connector and one female connector.

-If using LED indicators, identify the positive terminal on each of your red, green, and blue 5V LEDs.
+**Use the diagram in the image below for pin information.**

+Crimp 10cm lengths of 20-24 gauge wire to create the servo and ESC connectors.
+Make sure that the wires are inserted into the connectors in the right order.

+Identify the positive and negative terminals of your LEDs if using them.
+Note that LED indicators are used and will be helpful.
+Crimp two wires for the negative terminal (-) of the red and green LEDs.
+Note that the blue power LED has a separate negative wire that leads to a two-pin connector separate from the three-pin connector for the other two, but still goes into the 8-pin connector on the LED end.
+Again, make sure the wires are in the correct order.
+Plug the LEDs directly into the 8-pin connector, ensuring correct polarity.

+The button must be soldered.
+The polarity doesn't matter, since it is a simple switch.

 ![indicators, connectors, and a button](./Documentation/img/build-3.jpg)

-crimp indicators, button, jumpers, optional wifi stuff

-ensure that power, ground, and PWM wires are labeled

 ## Jetson NANO